pensjonatus/flash-fiction/blog/turtleneck.md

 ---
-title: 'Turtleneck'
+title: Turtleneck
 date: '2012-05-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Paul got himself a new turtleneck.
 It was white, so he got a white jacket to go